nuxt/docs/en/guide/dynamic-routes.md

 ---
 title: Dynamic Routes
-description: To define a dynamic route with a param in Nuxt.js, you need to define a .vue file prefixed by an underscore.
+description: To define a dynamic route with a param in Nuxt.js, you need to define a Vue file prefixed by an underscore.
 ---

-To define a dynamic route with a param, you need to define a `.vue` file **prefixed by an underscore**.
+To define a dynamic route with a param, you need to define a Vue file **prefixed by an underscore**.

 This file tree: